Did you have a formula for your showroom in LA?

 Much of your work involves decorating; do you consider yourself a decorator?

 My background is in antiques.
 I am foremost an antiquarian.
+I am fortunate to be a resource for the nation’s leading and most talented designers who frequent and purchase from my showroom.
 Furthermore, I am an adventurous and eclectic collector.
-This knowledge of historical decorative arts combined with my passion for collecting timeless objects from different eras has evolved into the creation of environments.
+This knowledge of historical decorative arts combined with my passion for collecting timeless objects from different eras has evolved into the creation of unique environments for my homes and the homes of my clients.
 I enjoy utilizing exceptional style from the past to create unique and beautiful spaces for the present and future.
-Therefore, I will accept the occasional project (no more than one a year) that peaks my interest.
-However, I prefer to focus my energy on being an outstanding resource for others in the design community.
-I am fortunate to work with the most talented designers in the country.
+Therefore, I accept design projects that peak my interest.

 Do you ever accept interior design work?